tjquinn/cowt/README.md

 2. Brew your favorite potions or grab a few drinks of your choice – it's coding time!

 **Step 2: Clone the Enchanted Repository**
-1. Fire up your magical powers by cloning the GitHub repository: `git clone https://github](https://github.com/tjquinn/cowt.git).com/your-username/scrollable-repo.git`.
+1. Fire up your magical powers by cloning the GitHub repository: `git clone https://github](https://github.com/tjquinn/tableCrawler.git).com/your-username/scrollable-repo.git`.
-2. Move into the cloned repository: `cd cotw`.
+2. Move into the cloned repository: `cd tableCrawler`.

 **Step 4: Brew Your Local Server Potion**
 1. Raise your wand...
 I mean, summon a local server!
 You can use Python's built-in HTTP server: